Is Marketing A Dying Industry?

 Or is it about to become more important and effective than it ever has been?

 We are living in the era of the consumer.
-An era where all customers have the power to voice their opinions, and for these opinions to be spread like wildfire.
+An era where all customers have the power to voice their opinions, the power to spread these opinions like wildfire.

 The rapid rise of technology and social media has changed the playing field by making our lives seemingly easier and more convenient.

-Today, marketers are using highly sophisticated technologies to combine analytic data with customer insights to dictate marketing.
+Today, marketers use highly sophisticated technology to combine, analytic data with customer insights to dictate marketing.

 Businesses are being engulfed into this overly hyper-focused marketing strategy in hope to outwit their competition.